 6.43 Traffic Management

 The Trust is committed to ensuring the safety of staff, visitors, and pedestrians while entering, moving within, and leaving school premises.
 Each Headteacher, on behalf of their Governing Committee, will implement a controlled traffic management system in compliance with the Workplace (Health, Safety and Welfare) Regulations 1992 and other relevant health and safety legislation.
+Traffic management should be in place

 Risk Assessment and Compliance